 All articles by Cinnie Noble.

 This article is taken in part from one written for the American Bar Association, Dispute Resolution Section’s 19th Annual Conference in April 2017.
-Cinnie will be part of a panel discussing “The Future of Conflict Coaching in the [U.S.] Federal Sector”.
+Cinnie was part of a panel which discussed “The Future of Conflict Coaching in the [U.S.] Federal Sector”.

 This article discusses a method for engaging in self-reflection if we become irritated by a client or others.
 The method is based on research Cinnie did when developing the CINERGY® conflict management coaching model.